 TinEye is free for non-commercial use only.
 If you wish to use TinEye commercially, you must purchase access to the commercial TinEye API.

-Images uploaded to TinEye are not added to the search index, nor are they made accessible by other users.
-Images submitted to TinEye by unregistered users are discarded after 72 hours.
-Registered users of TinEye may also opt to automatically discard submitted images after 72 hours.
+Images uploaded to TinEye are not added to the TinEye database nor are they made accessible to any other users.
 Copyright for all images submitted to TinEye remains with the original owner/author.

 TinEye search results link to third party websites that are not owned or controlled by Idée.
 Idée assumes no responsibility for the content, privacy policies or practices of any third party websites.

 If you do not agree to any of the above terms, you may not use TinEye.

 TinEye Services License Agreement for MatchEngine, MobileEngine, WineEngine and MulticolorEngine

 This agreement (the "Agreement") for the license of Idée’s TinEye Services (the "Services") is made and entered into by and between Idée Inc. ("Idée") and you or the entity you represent ("Customer", "you").
 This Agreement governs Customer's access to and use of the Services.

 1. License.
 Subject to this Agreement, and in consideration of Customer's payment of Fees, Idée grants to Customer, and Customer agrees to comply with, a non-sublicensable, non-transferable, non-exclusive, terminable, limited license to use the Services to develop, test, support and allow access to Customer Implementation.

 2.1 To the Services.
 Idée may make commercially reasonable changes to the Services from time to time.
 If Idée makes a material change to the Services, Idée will inform Customer by email.